 “The two best pieces of advice I ever received were to be humble and not to take myself too seriously.
 My biggest role models growing up were my parents.
 They taught me to always be humble and to work harder than everyone else.
-My father was an immigrant and watching him build a business career from nothing through hard work was quite inspiring.
+My father was an immigrant and watching him build a business career from nothing was quite inspiring.
 During residency, Steve Ondra and Hunt Batjer helped shape me into the neurosurgeon I am today.”

 He finds nobility in giving back.

-“I decided to apply to medical school because I always thought being a doctor, and helping others in a time of need was a very noble profession.
+“I decided to apply to medical school because I always thought being a doctor and helping others in a time of need was a very noble profession.
 I found it similar to being a firefighter, solider, police officer or teacher.”

-Seeing you heal makes him smile.
+Watching his patients heal makes him smile.